 - i.
 The decision of the Appeals Panel is binding on all parties.
 The Appeals Panel will communicate its decision to all parties by the end of the second school day after the appeal hearing.
 Where a hearing is held on the last day of term or outside term time, the panel will notify all parties by the end of the second working day after the conclusion of the hearing. - ii.
 If the Appeals Panel upholds the permanent exclusion, the clerk should immediately report this to Newcastle LA.
 The clerk should also advise the parent to contact the Newcastle LA about arrangements for their child's continued education.
-The Principal should remove the student's name from the roll of Kenton School the day after the conclusion of the exclusion appeal.
+The Principal should remove the student's name from the roll of The school the day after the conclusion of the exclusion appeal.
 Where the Appeals Panel direct reinstatement they should immediately inform the Principal of their decision and specify the date on which the student must be readmitted. - iii.
 Details of an exclusion may not be deleted from the student record, where an exclusion is a matter of fact.
 The Governing Body must, however comply with any parental request to append their appeal statement to the student's record.
-It will be for the Governing Body to decide what details of the exclusion are included in the student's school record Copies of the Principal's correspondence should be included and possibly the minutes of the Discipline Committee and Appeals Panel hearings, if the Discipline Committee and Appeals Panel respectively agree to this.

-iv.
-The School will ensure that there is a written record of the sanctions given under
+It will be for the Governing Body to decide what details of the exclusion are included in the student's school record.
+Copies of the Principal's correspondence should be included and possibly the minutes of the Discipline Committee and Appeals Panel hearings, if the Discipline Committee and Appeals Panel respectively agree to this. - iv.
+The School will ensure that there is a written record of the sanctions given under this policy and that patterns of exclusion are investigated regularly, with reports produced for the Governing Body.